 Free entry

-Top 3 Tsuru-No-Mai Bridge spots for that perfect picture
+Top 3 spots for that perfect picture

-While Tsuru-No-Mai Bridge was being constructed, Fujimi Lake Park, which is also in the vicinity, was renovated as well.
-At 12.4 hectares in size, the park has a playground and accommodations, as well as stores (only open in summer).
-You can observe red-crowned cranes up close in the park as well.
-Of course, within the park are also photo spots.
+While Tsuru-No-Mai Bridge was being constructed, Fujimiko Park, also in the vicinity, was renovated.
+At 12.4 hectares in size, the park has a playground and accommodations, and stores (only open in summer).

 The image used on the JR poster of the bridge was taken close by.
-This spot is also recommended if you’re taking photos on your smart phone, without a zoom lens.
+This spot is also recommended if you’re taking photos on your smartphone, without a zoom lens.

-The third spot is the view of Tsuru-No-Mai Bridge from the carpark near the stores, in the northwestern corner of the park.
-You can see Bonju-san mountain in the backdrop of Tsuru-No-Mai Bridge, a mountain in-between Goshogawara City and Aomori city.
 As Tsuru-No-Mai Bridge is in the center of the Tsugaru Heiya region, the view of the bridge can change drastically depending on where you’re looking from.

 -